mdb42/csc790-information-retrieval/HW04/README.md

 # CSC 790 Information Retrieval

-Homework 4: To Be Determined
+Homework 4: Binary Independence Model (BIM)

 Author: Matthew Branson

 ## Overview

-This is just preparation for the next homework assignment, expecting it will be similar to Homework 2 except using BM25 ranking.
+This implementation applies the Binary Independence Model for probabilistic information retrieval.
+It ranks documents based on their probability of relevance to a given query using the principles described in the course material.

 ## Installation